Charity Poker Run: How to Raise More Money for Your Cause

 Sponsors are what turn a $3,000 event into a $10,000+ event.
 The best sponsors for charity poker runs:

 - - Motorcycle/boat dealerships — Their customers are your riders.
 They often donate gift cards, gear, or cash.
+Top-tier dealerships contribute $500-$2,000 as title sponsors.

 - - Insurance agencies — Motorcycle and boat insurance companies love rider events for brand exposure.
+They often sponsor at the $250-$500 level.

 - - Local businesses — Auto shops, tattoo parlors, outdoor stores, gun shops — businesses whose customers overlap with poker run demographics.